Promotion & Tenure: Guide for Administrators

 Review/Action Needed in Advance of Nomination

-For any promotion/tenure candidate, submit appointment changes (e.g., change of track or domains) separately prior to promotion/tenure requests, effective no later than 9/1/21.
+Submit appointment changes separately PRIOR to promotion/tenure requests, effective no later than 9/1/22.
 Exception: Changing from Undifferentiated to a specific career track can be requested in conjunction with the promotion.

 Promotion & Tenure Workflow